 Because occupations involving physical labor dominate the local economy, Town Creek is generally considered to be a blue-collar town.
-46.15% of the Town Creek workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Town Creek is a town of production and manufacturing workers, professionals, and service providers.
-There are especially a lot of people living in Town Creek who work in sales jobs (8.49%), management occupations (7.96%), and maintenance occupations (7.69%).
+54.06% of the Town Creek workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Town Creek is a town of production and manufacturing workers, transportation and shipping workers, and service providers.
+There are especially a lot of people living in Town Creek who work in management occupations (13.17%), sales jobs (7.84%), and maintenance occupations (6.72%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Town Creek has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Town Creek has few renters and college students.
 But the biggest reason it is quieter in Town Creek than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Town Creek may be for you.